BasBuller/PySNN/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Spiking neural network (SNN) framework written on top of PyTorch for efficient simulation of SNNs both on _**CPU**_ and _**GPU**_.
 The framework is intended for with correlation based learning methods.
-The library adheres to the highly modular and dynamic design of PyTorch, and does not require its user to learn a new framework like when using BindsNET.
+The library adheres to the highly modular and dynamic design of PyTorch, and does not require its user to learn a new framework.

 *This framework's power lies in the ease of defining and mixing new Neuron and Connection objects that seamlessly work together, even different versions, in a single network.*